Illinois Fighting Illini: Women's track and field

 The Fighting Illini women's track and field team began play in 1976.
 The indoor track and field team won five Big Ten Championships in 1989, 1992, 1993, 1995 and 1996.
 The outdoor track and field team won the 1970 Association for Intercollegiate Athletics for Women national championship and six Big Ten Championships in 1988, 1989, 1992, 1995, 2005 and 2007.

 Volleyball

 Women's volleyball started in 1974., Since moving into Huff Hall from the Kenney Gym in 1990, the Illinois Volleyball team has remained in the top 10 in the nation for average home attendance.
 In 2013, the program broke its previous home attendance record, averaging 3,117 per match.
 Kenney Gym served as the initial home court from 1974 through the 1989 season.
 Since the founding of the volleyball program in 1974, the Fighting Illini have had 30+ winning seasons.

 Wrestling

 The current head coach of the University of Illinois Fighting Illini is Mike Poeta, who was a two-time NCAA finalist for Illinois.
 He replaced Jim Heffernan, who retired in 2021.
-Huff Hall is the current home arena for the wrestling team, seating approximately 4,500.
+State Farm Center is the current home arena for the wrestling team, seating approximately 15,500.
+Huff Hall served as home arena to the team since 1925.